 It is important to note that second-parent adoptions must be approved by both biological parents, as long as the other biological parent maintains some sort of relationship with the child.
 If the non-custodial biological father has abandoned the child or is unfit to be a parent, the unmarried couple can obtain a second-parent adoption without his approval.
 However, if the biological parent has maintained a relationship with the child, has tried to maintain a relationship with the child (but was kept away by the other parent or someone else), or has provided support for the child over the years, he could have grounds to dispute the second-parent adoption.

 Obtaining a second-parent adoption can be a complicated and lengthy process.
-The best way to sort through the legal challenges of a second-parent adoption is to contact an experienced family lawyer to help you through the process.
+The best way to sort through the legal challenges of a second-parent adoption is to contact an experienced Palm Desert family lawyer to help you through the process.

 The Law Office of Heath L. Baker is dedicated to finding the best solution for you and your family.
 With a background in criminal investigations, Mr. Baker has years of experience investigating the facts and applying legal expertise to your family’s situation.
 You can count on the Law Office of Heath L. Baker to thoroughly investigate and diligently prepare your case to win.

 You deserve compassionate and hardworking representation in your family law matter.
 If you have questions about your rights as unmarried parents, trust The Law Office of Heath L. Baker.
-Mr. Baker represents clients in all Riverside and San Bernardino courts, as well as select locations in San Diego and Orange County.
+Mr. Baker represents clients in all Palm Desert and San Bernardino courts, as well as select locations in San Diego and Orange County.
 Call (951) 222-2228 or contact us online to schedule a free consultation.